tigerzheng07/language-generation-model/README.md

 # language-generation-model
-this is a simple example of how to use a language generation model
+These are three simple examples of how to use a language generation model